Evangelos-Karavas/3D-Bioprinting/README.md

 # 3D-Bioprinting
-3D printing of Biological Materials: Types of Bioprinting and Applications
+3D printing of Biological Materials: Types of Bioprinting and Applications Assignment for 3D-Printing NTUA: Automation Systems and Robotics

 This assignment was from the students:
   Evangelos Karavas,
   Dimitrios Manolias,
-  and Nikolas Marios Patsouras
+  and Nikolaos Marios Patsouras.

 The technology of three-dimensional (3D) printing of biological materials is an emerging field that combines biotechnology with advanced printing